ResourceCo is planning a multi-project expansion to harness the energy of construction and demolition waste across Australia. Read more

 Landfill project easing effects on the environment

-Corangamite Shire Council has announced a gas management project, which will be the equivalent of planting 280,000 trees or removing 3500 cars off the road each year.
+Corangamite Shire has announced a gas management project, which will be the equivalent of planting 280,000 trees each year.

 New VIC WtE Facility to convert liquid food waste into biogas

-The Victorian Government has launched a new recycling facility in Melton that will recover resources from waste, cut greenhouse emissions and produce enough renewable energy to power Western Water’s Recycled Water Plant.
+The VIC Govt has launched a new recycling facility in Melton that will recover resources from waste and produce renewable energy.

 The role of WtE in meeting the resource recovery challenge

-For Australia to meet its ambitious recovery targets, government cannot ignore the role of waste-to-energy facilities, writes Rose Read, National Waste and Recycling Industry Council CEO.
+For Australia to meet its ambitious recovery targets, government cannot ignore the role of WtE facilities, writes Rose Read, NWRIC CEO.

 Development underway on one of the world’s largest WtE projects

-An international consortium has started development on one of the world’s largest waste-to-energy projects in Dubai, with finance loan agreements finalised with the Japan Bank for International Cooperation.
+An international consortium has started development on one of the world’s largest waste-to-energy projects in Dubai.

 Rising from the ashes: Blue Phoenix Australia